Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 3. Upright, Well-Ventilated, and Away from Ignition Sources

-LPG gas bottle storage should always be kept upright and in a well-ventilated area away from any flame, heat, or other ignition source.
+LPG gas cylinder storage should always be kept upright and in a well-ventilated area away from any flame, heat, or other ignition source.
 Forklift gas cylinder storage cages should be at least 6 metres from buildings.

 4. Protection from Physical Impact